-Ronald represents major corporations and executives in connection with investigations by the U.S. Department of Justice, various United States Attorney’s Offices, the Securities and Exchange Commission, the New York Attorney General’s Office and other regulatory enforcement agencies, involving allegations of insider trading, securities fraud, Foreign Corrupt Practices Act violations, bank fraud, tax evasion, health care fraud and criminal antitrust violations.
+Mr. White represents major corporations and executives in connection with investigations by the U.S. Department of Justice, the Securities and Exchange Commission and other regulatory enforcement agencies involving allegations of insider trading, securities fraud, Foreign Corrupt Practices Act violations, bank fraud, tax evasion, health care fraud and criminal antitrust violations.
 He also regularly conducts internal investigations and defends major corporate clients in civil and criminal investigations by prosecutors and regulators.
-In addition, he represents clients in significant civil litigation matters in federal and state courts, including securities class actions and complex commercial litigation.
+In addition, he represents clients in significant civil litigation matters, including securities class actions and complex commercial litigation.

-Ronald has tried numerous cases in the New York federal courts, and has briefed and argued many appeals before the United States Court of Appeals for the Second Circuit.
-Between 2011 and 2013, Mr. White served on the Criminal Justice Act Panel for the U.S. District Court for the Southern District of New York, where he represented indigent criminal defendants on a pro bono basis.
+Mr. White has tried numerous cases in the New York federal courts, and has briefed and argued many appeals before the United States Court of Appeals for the Second Circuit.
+Between 2011 and 2013, he served on the Criminal Justice Act Panel for the U.S. District Court for the Southern District of New York, where he represented indigent criminal defendants on a pro bono basis.

 During his tenure at Georgetown University Law Center, he served as Associate Editor of the Georgetown Law Journal.Show More

 Represented a high-ranking executive at one of the world’s largest hedge funds in connection with parallel criminal and civil cases in the Eastern District of New York alleging FCPA and securities law violations, a securities class action litigation in the Southern District of New York, and other related civil litigation.

 Represent a Hong Kong business executive in connection with a high-profile FCPA investigation by the U.S. Attorney for the Eastern District of New York, Main Justice, the SEC and foreign regulators.